WRGL-bioinformatics/wrgl-miseq-pipeline/README.md

 C# pipeline that runs on MiSeq completion and manages data through either panels or genotyping pipelines.

+Installation and related setup details in WRGL SOP 032576 on iPassport.

+## Version 3.0.0

+## Change summary

+* Switched default analysis platform to Iridis 5.
+* Minor bugfixes
+  * Updated interface to show messagebox on completion and if error
+  * Downloads CNV report

 ### Patch 2021-07-01

  * To resolve samplesheet changes introduced by Local Run Manager.